Season 3

-COVID-19 Arrives For a few weeks it was off in the distance, then suddenly it was on us: COVID-19.
+COVID-19 Arrives For a few weeks it was off in the distance, then suddenly it was on you: COVID-19.
 When Fab@CIC and District Hall and Cambridge Hackspace closed their doors, you join a number of local Slack- and Zoom-powered maker COVID groups.
 But without sewing skills, you can't help the mask cause.
 So you shift your explorations to a humbler "information pain" challenge: "touchless."
-And then start to review the idea of "placemaking."
+And then you start to review the idea of "placemaking."

 Place Report: Somerville Bike Trail Sculpture Garden With District Hall closed for the holidays, and a second Covid surge descending like a cloud on indoor places all over, you decide to take your placemaking research outside.
 It will be safer there, you reason, and you could safely recommend a visit, if you find something worthwhile.
 You start with a sculpture garden that had sprouted up alongside a nearby bike trail in Davis Square, Somerville.